Nestor Makhno and Rural Anarchism in Ukraine, 1917-1921

 Colin Darch is a fellow of the Human Sciences Research Council of South Africa.
 He is the co-author of Freedom of Information in the Developing World (Oxford: Chandos, 2010).

-'Utilising numerous sources, some only recently available, Colin Darch produces an admirably lucid account of complex events, supported by penetrating analysis' - Gary Littlejohn
+'Utilising numerous sources, some only recently available, Colin Darch produces an admirably lucid account of complex events, supported by penetrating analysis'- Gary Littlejohn, author of 'A Sociology of the Soviet Union' (1984)

 List of Abbreviations